Providing Clarity To Clients Navigating Compliance

 With The Complexities Of DSARs & Other Privacy Rights

 One of the key components of comprehensive privacy laws is the range of data privacy rights afforded to those protected by the law.
-One of the most common of these rights is data subject access requests (DSARs), sometimes referred to as the “right of access.”
+One of the most common of these rights is the data subject access request (DSAR), also known as the “right of access.”
 The nuances of what the right to access entails differ depending on the applicable privacy law, such as the California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (CPRA) and the European Union’s General Data Protection Regulation (GDPR), but generally refer to a “data subject” or “consumer” being able to request to know what personal information an entity is processing, among other details such as the source of such data and transfers or disclosures of the same.
 In addition to DSARs, there are several other privacy rights afforded under most privacy laws, including a mix of the following:

-- The right to “data portability,” which refers to being able to move one’s personal information from one platform to another.
+• The right to “data portability,” which refers to the ability to transfer one’s personal information from one platform to another.

 Although there are central and overarching themes throughout many privacy laws concerning which privacy rights are afforded to those protected under the law, there are critical nuances to account for in terms of compliance.
 For example, the timelines for response differ among laws; whereas some require a response within 30 days, others may provide 45 days.
 Still, others mandate the means and methods for submission of privacy rights requests, how such requests must be confirmed, and prescribe the content required in response.
-Further, there are details regarding the processes for allowing an authorized agent to exercise privacy rights on behalf of an individual.
-Perhaps even more importantly, instituting and following verification procedures and following regulatory guidance noting the need to follow “data minimization principles” for confirming the identity of the individual making a privacy rights request is paramount so that legal risk is not created due to an inadvertent data breach by giving an unauthorized person someone else’s personal information.
+Furthermore, there are details regarding the processes for authorizing an agent to exercise an individual’s privacy rights on their behalf.
+Perhaps even more importantly, instituting and following verification procedures and following regulatory guidance, noting the need to follow “data minimization principles” for confirming the identity of the individual making a privacy rights request, is paramount so that legal risk is not created due to an inadvertent data breach by giving an unauthorized person someone else’s personal information.

-Beyond compliance with the patchwork of privacy rights frameworks among various comprehensive privacy laws, DSARs, in particular, have been increasingly used as a negotiation tool to leverage against an entity, especially when the contents may be voluminous and costly, and arduous to produce, not to mention the potential of containing confidential information.
-The most common contexts we see this is in the employer-employee relationship, where a disgruntled employee is seeking redress, and in the online consumer context, where a banned user is seeking to be resinated.
-Understanding how to navigate these uniquely sensitive situations is imperative, as it concerns potential exceptions so that the organization is protected while still complying with the law.
+Beyond compliance with the patchwork of privacy rights frameworks among various comprehensive privacy laws, DSARs, in particular, have been increasingly used as a negotiation tool to leverage against an entity, especially when the contents may be voluminous, costly, and arduous to produce, not to mention the potential of containing confidential information.
+The most common contexts in which we see this are the employer-employee relationship, where a disgruntled employee seeks redress, and in the online consumer context, where a banned user seeks reinstatement.
+Understanding how to navigate these uniquely sensitive situations is imperative, as it concerns potential exceptions, so that the organization is protected while still complying with the law.

-With more privacy laws being passed and more people choosing to exercise their privacy rights, including via a variety of consumer-focused “mass automated DSAR request” platforms on the market, such as Mine, complying with DSARs and other privacy rights is imperative.
-Aside from reputational risk and subsequent cost, privacy regulators ranging from those in the European Union, such as France’s CNIL and the United Kingdom’s ICO, as well as here in the United States, such as California’s Privacy Protection Agency, are actively enforcing privacy rights compliance.
-For example, one of the most notable recent enforcement actions in the context of alleged privacy rights noncompliance was in a matter brought by the Swedish Authority for Privacy Protection (“SAPP”), which then issued a €5 million fine against Spotify for its failure to uphold Article 15 of the GDPR.
+With the increasing number of privacy laws being passed and more people exercising their privacy rights, including through various consumer-focused “mass automated DSAR request” platforms on the market, such as Mine, it is imperative to comply with DSARs and other privacy rights.
+Aside from reputational risk and subsequent costs, privacy regulators, ranging from those in the European Union, such as France’s CNIL and the United Kingdom’s ICO, as well as those in the United States, including California’s Privacy Protection Agency, are actively enforcing compliance with privacy rights.
+For example, one of the most notable recent enforcement actions in the context of alleged noncompliance with privacy rights was a matter brought by the Swedish Authority for Privacy Protection (“SAPP”), which subsequently issued a €5 million fine against Spotify for its failure to uphold Article 15 of the GDPR.

 DSAR Data Privacy Rights Law Services We Offer